 Stand Out Accessory Designers from the Inland Show

 This Montreal based jewelry brand was major eye candy and I kept going back to the stall because of the unique way Tamara Bavdek incorporated vintage lace with metals.
 Considered to be statement jewelry, the pieces were lightweight and definitely wearable for every day.
-More on this ah-mazing jewelry coming soon to the blog.
+More on this ah-mazing jewellery brand on the blog.

 In terms of handbags, Ricky Shi’s brand screams quality and classic styles as he aims to combine the structural influence of industrial design with his love for fashion.
 The two prominent designs were the Wonder and the Mingle (such apt names).
 The Wonder a.k.a a wonder he managed to modernize the classic doctor satchel.
 I could see myself strutting along in the sunflower Wonder Mini with an all denim outfit.
 Uppdoo has a stunning forest green Italian Napa leather Wonder available online that I have my eye on for fall!